slcs-jsc/jurassic/docs/manual/performance.md

 - Start with example configurations and modify incrementally.
 - Disable diagnostics for production runs.
-- Use OpenMP to accelerate compute-heavy kernels.
+- Use OpenMP primarily to accelerate kernel-heavy workloads and other OpenMP-enabled code paths.
 - Use MPI only for retrieval campaigns with many independent cases.
 - Split very large workloads into multiple jobs when appropriate.
 - Monitor runtime and scaling behavior during pilot runs.